Strategies and Resources for Selecting a Major

 - Who should I see at Career Services?

 - Ask for a career counselor who can guide you through the process of selecting a major.

 - How do I declare or change a major?

 - Complete a Declaration of Major/Minor form, available in the Academic Advising Center or the Office of the Registrar.
 Take the form to the undergraduate adviser for the major for advising and approval.
 Submit the completed form to the Office of the Registrar.

 - When should I declare a major?

 - Declare your major as soon as you can make a well-informed decision.
+Curriculum may change from year to year so officially declaring your major will establish your degree requirements.
 Most students should declare the major no later than the third semester of enrollment.
 This timing will allow you to complete the requirements for all but a few majors in four years.
 All undergraduate students must declare a major before achieving 70 baccalaureate units.

 - May I take classes in my major before I declare it?